 The USA is the most sought-after country for those seeking egg donation with a gestational carrier, especially California, as it is considered the most surrogacy-friendly state.
 The country is mainly sought as a location for surrogacy due to the following reasons:

 - Better quality of assisted reproductive technology (ART) in general

 - The child can get birthright citizenship in the USA

 - The child can apply for Green Cards for the parents after turning 21 years of age

 - Regulations that allow same-sex and single parents use IVF and surrogacy to start a family

 The United States, along with Cyprus and Greece, has become the preferred destination of Turkish patients who need fertility care, too.
 This European country established a series of legislative barriers to access ART in March 2010.
-This, along with the presence of Sunni Muslims against assisted reproduction, leaves childless couples no choice but to pursue fertility treatment abroad.
+This, along with the presence of Sunni Muslims against assisted reproduction, leaves childless couples with no choice but to pursue fertility treatment abroad.

 How much does it cost?

 More often than not, the treatments sought by fertility tourists are the most expensive ones, regardless of the country that best fits their needs.
-In fact, and as mentioned earlier, one of the reasons why they decide to pursue IVF abroad is to compare between clinics to try to find lower prices that remain within their actual budget.
+In fact, and as mentioned earlier, one of the reasons why they decide to pursue IVF abroad is to compare clinics to try to find lower prices than remain within their actual budget.